Know Your Chillis: Everything You Need to Know About Cooking with Chillis

 The Scoville Heat Scale measures the capsaicin level in chillis and determines their spiciness.
 Here are some popular Indian chillis:

-- Kashmiri Red Chilli: Bright red colour and mild heat.
+• 1.
+Kashmiri Red Chilli: Known for its vivid red colour and mild heat.

-- Naga / Bhut Jolokia: One of the hottest chillis in the world.
+• 5.
+Naga / Bhut Jolokia: One of the world’s hottest chillis.

 The Art of Cooking with Chillis